 Consider this: Each year, marathon records are bested.
 You can’t win a marathon if you don’t have the speed to outpace the competition.

-In 1993, Shwed worked with colleagues from the Israel Defense Force and came up with the first Firewall—the earliest major element developed to protect networks from cyberattackers.
+In 1993, Shwed worked with colleagues from the Israel Defense Force and came up with the first Firewall—the earliest major element developed for network security to protect networks from cyberattackers.
 Three years later, he took the company public.

 Whether you’re a sprinter or a marathoner, satisfaction is always about better-faster.
 Such is the case with Shwed, who like all CEOs, always wants to see faster growth.
 But not at the expense of a quality vision.
 For Shwed, the answer lies in a combination of elements – geographies, technologies, and new markets that make sense for the business–and the customer.